This is part 2 of WHAT IS ELECTRICITY. Loading...

 "electricity" is invisible.
 This kind of "electricity" is

-D. "Electricity" is the electric force.
-By this
+D. "Electricity" is a force of Nature; it's the electric

 definition, electrical attraction and repulsion *are* the electricity.